Copilot-Language/copilot-verifier/README.md

 #### Observable effects

 For our purposes, the only observable effects of a Copilot program relate to any "trigger" functions defined in the spec.
-Our task it to show that the generated C code calls the external trigger functions if and only if the corresponding guard condition is true, and that the arguments passed to those functions are as expected.
+Our task is to show that the generated C code calls the external trigger functions if and only if the corresponding guard condition is true, and that the arguments passed to those functions are as expected.